General Dynamics F-111 Aardvark: External ordnance

 Each wing was equipped with four underwing pylons.
 The inner two pylons on each wing rotated to align with the fuselage, while the outer two were fixed.
 Each pylon had a capacity of 5000 lb.
 Various bombs and missiles could be carried on the pylons.
 Auxiliary fuel drop tanks with 600 USgal capacity each could be fitted.

-The design of the F-111's fuselage prevented the carriage of external weapons under the fuselage, but two stations were available on the underside for electronic countermeasures pods or datalink pods; one station was on the weapons bay, and the other on the rear fuselage between the engines.
+The design of the F-111's fuselage prevented the carriage of external weapons under the fuselage, but two stations were available on the underside for electronic countermeasures pods or datalink pods; one station was on the weapons bay, and the other was on the rear fuselage between the engines.
 The F-111's maximum practical weapons load was limited, since the fixed pylons could not be used with the wings fully swept.

 Tactical F-111s were fitted with shoulder rails on the four inner swiveling pylons to mount AIM-9 Sidewinder air-to-air missiles for self-defense.
 Australian F-111Cs were equipped to launch the Harpoon antiship missile, and the Popeye stand-off missile.
 FB-111As could carry the same conventional ordnance as the tactical variants, but their wing pylons were more commonly used for either fuel tanks or strategic nuclear gravity bombs.
 They could carry up to four AGM-69 SRAM nuclear missiles on the pylons.